 Cambodia stands out as a major beneficiary too.
 It isn’t nearly as vital to transportation across Eurasia.
 But the Southeast Asian nation is one of China’s only “true friends” in the region.
 Geopolitical necessity means it will see a large amount of investment.

 For example, Cambodia stopped the Association of Southeast Asian Nations (ASEAN) from having a unified stance about disputes in the South China Sea.
-They use their veto power against fellow ASEAN members Vietnam, Malaysia, and the Philippines whenever the issue comes up.
+They use veto power against fellow ASEAN members Vietnam, Malaysia, and the Philippines whenever the problem comes up.

 There’s an unspoken treaty where Cambodia protects China’s interests in Southeast Asia.
 In return, China takes care of Cambodia economically.
 This “agreement” will remain for the foreseeable future.